PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 Ignoring Context

-It's really important to not ignore the context you have to use the vocabulary word.
+It's really important not to ignore the context you have to use the vocabulary word.

 1. Importance of Understanding Word Usage in Context